 In one of the largest studies of people’s attitudes towards native advertising, 62 percent said that it didn’t help to enhance the reputation of news sites, but it did help brands to be seen on highly trusted media sites.
-Native advertising, a form of advertising designed to look similar to “native” media content such as(…)

-To continue reading, click the below link;
+What else did the study discover?
+To continue reading, please click the below link;